PecanProject/betydbdoc-dataentry/Add Citation.md

         article website.
 Use Ctrl+F 'DOI' to find it.
 Some older articles do not have a DOI.
         When entering the DOI, don't include a "doi:" prefix; the DOI should start with "10.".
     *  **URL**: Web address of the article, preferably from publisher's website.
 Include the "http://" or "https://" prefix.
-If no on-line version is available, but some other information about how to obtain the citation is available, you may use a parenthesize note in lieu of a bona fide URL, e.g. "(e-mail Dr. No at no@example.com for a written copy)".
+If no on-line version is available, but some other information about how to obtain the citation is available, you may use a parenthesized note in lieu of a bona fide URL, e.g. "(e-mail Dr. No at no@example.com for a written copy)".
     *  **PDF**: URL of the PDF of the article.
 Include the "http://" or "https://" prefix.
+(A parenthesized note is allowed here as well.)